rhiot/rhiot/iot/readme.md

 #### Adding custom Groovy Camel verticle to the gateway

-As Camel Labs gateway uses Vert.x event bus as its messaging core, the recommended option to add new Camel routes to the gateway is to deploy those as the Vert.x verticle.
+As the Rhiot gateway uses Vert.x event bus as its internal messaging core, the recommended option to add new Camel routes to the gateway is to deploy those as the Vert.x verticle.
 The Vert.x helper classes for the gateway are available in the following jar: